ambirdsall/bday-2022/index.md

 <h2 id="rules-of-knockout">Rules of knockout</h2>

-- Everyone forms one line behind the cone a few feet behind the foul line, facing the basket.
-- The first two players in line get a ball.
+- Everyone forms one line behind the free throw line; the first two players in line get a ball
-- The point of the game is for the second player to make a basket before the person in front of them.
-- The first player takes their first shot from the foul line.
-- As soon as the first player attempts the first shot, the second player may attempt a shot from the foul line.
-- If a player misses their first shot from the foul line, they may then rebound and shoot from anywhere on the court.
+- Each time you get the ball, you must take your first shot from the free throw line; if it misses, you get your own rebound and then can shoot from anywhere on the court
-- Both players are trying to be the first to make a basket.
-- If the second player makes it before the first player, the first player in line was "knocked out.
+- The second player cannot attempt a shot until the first player's first shot attempt is in the air
-- Both players pass their balls to the front of the line and then walk to the end of the line.
+- If the second player makes a basket before the first player, the first player is "knocked out".
+Both players pass their balls to the front of the line and the second player goes back to the end of the line; the first player can socialize, kibitz, or whatever, but they're done playing until the next round
-- If first player makes a basket first, the player second continues shooting.
-- The first layer passes the ball to the next person in line and goes to the end of the line.
+- If first player makes a basket first, they pass the ball to the next person in line and go to the end of the line.
+The second player continues shooting: they become the new first player and are eligible to get knocked out
-- The next person in line shoots a foul shot, now trying to a basket before the player still on the court.
+- The next person in line shoots a foul shot, now trying knock out the player still on the court
-- Once a player scores or is knocked out they should pass their ball to the next person in line as quickly as possible.
+- Once a player scores or is knocked out they should pass their ball to the next person in line as quickly as possible
 - Players can knock each other's basketballs with their own ball.
 This can only be done when the ball is in the air (not in another player's hands)

 <div class="donk">